kubermatic/kubeone/test/README.md

 Infras and Scenarios are being defined in [tests_definitions.go](e2e/tests_definitions.go).

-Those definitions are used to express the veriability of available configs / things to test.
+Those definitions are used to express the variability of available configs / things to test.

 Once definitions with needed configs are written down, they can be referenced in